iterative/dvc.org/content/docs/studio/user-guide/model-registry/what-is-a-model-registry.md

 Iterative Studio Model Registry is built on top of Git, and uses Iterative’s open-source Git-based tools [GTO] and [MLEM].

-- GTO enables [semantic versioning] and stage transitions of artifacts.
-It creates metadata files and Git tags to register models and their versions and to promote the models to different stages (dev, staging, production, etc.).
+- [GTO] enables [semantic versioning] and stage transitions of artifacts.
+It creates metadata files and Git tags to register models and their versions and to promote the models to different stages (development, staging, production, etc.).
-- MLEM parses ML models and extracts model metadata including framework, methods, input / output data schema, and requirements.
-These metadata files contain your models’ details and point to the models’ file path which could be in S3, GCP, or any other of your remote, or local, storages.
+- [MLEM] parses ML models and extracts model metadata including framework, methods, input / output data schema, and requirements.
+These metadata files contain your models’ details and point to the models’ file paths which could be in S3, GCP, or any other of your remote, or local, storages.

 The model registry provides an interactive web interface to the metadata files and Git tags.
 You can also use the model registry through the [GTO CLI and